rhaleblian/dslibris/README.md

 Herein lies the source for dslibris, an EPUB reader for the Nintendo DS.

 # Prerequisites
 CentOS, Fedora, Ubuntu, Arch Linux, OS X, and Windows XP have all been used as build platforms.
-Have:
+Needs:

-*   devkitARM_r43
+*   devkitPro r42 with devkitARM
 *   libnds-1.5.9
 *   libfat-nds-1.0.13
 *   maxmod-nds-1.0.9